Jamaican Funk—Canadian Style

-Jamaican Funk—Canadian Style is the debut album of Canadian emcee Michie Mee, in collaboration with DJ L.A.
-Luv, released May 14, 1991.
+Jamaican Funk—Canadian Style is the debut album by Canadian emcee Michie Mee, in collaboration with DJ L.A.
+Luv, released in 1991.
 It was released on First Priority/Atlantic Records in the United States, where 60,000 copies were sold.
 The album, which also featured dancehall reggae music, was nominated for Rap Recording of the Year at the 1992 Juno Awards.
 The only single, "Jamaican Funk," was released in 1990.

+Critical reception

+The Calgary Herald wrote that the duo "marshal some cool rhythmic forces, a light 'n' bright blend of funk and reggae, rap and 'toasting'."